stock photo of a white rose

 Rosehip face oil is best extracted using the cold pressing process.
 The absence of chemicals and heat during the extraction process ensures that the delicate phytochemicals are preserved.

-In contrast to rosehip seed oil, rose water and rose oil are created using the petals/flowers.
-Dried rosehip fruit can be used directly in teas and ground up as an extract powder.
-Other extraction methods exist, i.e., in the production of essential oils
+In contrast to oils, rose water is created using the petals/flowers.
+This may be done using water but there are other water-soluble solvents that can be used.
+Dried rosehip fruit can also be used directly in teas and ground up as an extract powder.

 What Does Rosehip Oil Contain?